-Consider one of your roles that has been difficult to recruit for and even more difficult to retain; one way to keep that employee engaged is creative compensation packages.
+Consider one of your roles that has been difficult to recruit for and even more difficult to retain; one way to keep that employee engaged is creative compensation strategies.
 What do I mean by that?
 Simply put, look at the job description and consider it carefully; figure out how you could reduce the workload by a significant percentage, say… 30%.
 Likewise, reduce the pay so that the reduction in labor is reflected.
 Set benchmarks that should be met each quarter and once they are achieved, the employee receives an incremental salary increase or bonus.
 These are some of the employee compensation strategies that you can use.

 They’re not looking for constant praise, he says, but rather they want to “keep score” on how they’re doing in all aspects of their career. “[They] never want to have a surprise,” Lawson says.